IraKhomyk/IraKhomyk/README.md

-- 👋 Hi, I’m @ikhomyk
+- 👋 Hi, my name's Ira.
-- 👀 I’m interested in programming)
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning .Net and Angular
+- 🌱 I’m currently working with .Net and Angular.

 <!---
 IraKhomyk/IraKhomyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.